 - How do you know when your Symbicort Turbuhaler is empty?

 - Budesonide is a corticosteroid.
 When inhaled, it prevents swelling and irritation in the walls of the small air passages in your lungs.
 It is also called a preventer, because when used every day it prevents shortness of breath and wheezing.

 - Formoterol is a long-acting, fast onset bronchodilator.
 It relaxes and opens up your air passages, making breathing easier.

 In New Zealand, Symbicort is available in different strengths: Symbicort 100/6, Symbicort 200/6 and Symbicort 400/12.

-If you are using Symbicort for COPD, it must be used regularly twice a day every day as a preventer.
+If you are using Symbicort for COPD, it must be used regularly twice a day every day as a preventer, to prevent flare-ups (your symptoms suddenly getting worse).
+It is called maintenance therapy for COPD.
 Read more about medicines for COPD.

-If you are using Symbicort for asthma, it can be prescribed in three different ways:
+If you are using Symbicort for asthma, it can be used as a preventer and/or a reliever.